joyce04/joyce04.github.io/_pages/incubator.md

-**Analysis Tools**: If provided, it is useful to utilize exisitng tools for faster analysis.
-There are multiple publications analyzing clinical trials data.
+**Analysis Tools**: If provided, it is useful to utilize existing tools for faster analysis.
+There are multiple publications analyzing clinical trial data.
 (1)EXACT from BioNLP of Univ.
 Massa

 **Datasets**: <br>

-(1) (1) Clinical trials - download xml : clinicaltrials.gov
+(1) Clinical trials - download xml : clinicaltrials.gov
 As shown in [figure 3], there are over 320, 846 trial records in clinicaltrials.gov.

 ![image-20191104111952955](../img/posts/image-20191104111952955.png)